Charles R. Knight: Early life

-Knight was born in Brooklyn, New York City.
+Knight was born in Brooklyn, New York City on October 21, 1874.

+As a child, Knight was deeply interested in nature and animals, largely thanks to his father's passion for the outdoors, and spent many hours copying the illustrations from his father's natural history books.
+His father also took him on trips to the American Museum of Natural History which fueled his knowledge for nature.
+Knight began drawing when he was around five or six years old.
+In later years he abandoned the practice of drawing from books altogether, and instead drew from life.

-As a child, Knight was deeply interested in nature and animals, and spent many hours copying the illustrations from his father's natural history books.
-Though legally blind because of astigmatism and a subsequent injury to his right eye, Knight pursued his artistic talents with the help of specially designed glasses, and at the age of twelve, he enrolled at the Metropolitan Art School to become a commercial artist.
-In 1890, he was hired by a church-decorating firm to design stained-glass windows, and after two years with them, became a freelance illustrator for books and magazines, specializing in nature scenes.
+Though legally blind because of astigmatism he inherited from his father and after his right eye was struck by a rock by a playmate, Knight pursued his artistic talents with the help of specially designed glasses which he used to paint inches from the canvas for the rest of his life.
+At the age of twelve, he enrolled at the Metropolitan Art School to become a commercial artist.
+In 1890, he was hired by church-decorating firm J. & R. Lamb to design stained-glass windows, and after two years with them, became a freelance illustrator for children's books and magazines, specializing in nature scenes.
+At this time, he met people like Rudyard Kipling and Arthur Conan Doyle.
+When Knight was eighteen, his father died and he took the little money his father left him and left home.

-In his free time, Knight visited the American Museum of Natural History, attracting the attention of Dr. Jacob Wortman, who asked Knight to paint a restoration of a prehistoric pig, Elotherium, whose fossilized bones were on display.
+In his free time, Knight visited the American Museum of Natural History, attracting the attention of Dr. Jacob Wortman, who asked Knight to paint a restoration of an extinct hoofed mammal, Elotherium, whose fossilized bones were on display.
 Knight applied his knowledge of modern pig anatomy, and used his imagination to fill in any gaps.
 Wortman was thrilled with the final result, and the museum soon commissioned Knight to produce an entire series of watercolors to grace their fossil halls.
-His paintings were hugely popular among visitors, and Knight continued to work with the museum until the late 1930s, painting what would become some of the world's most iconic images of dinosaurs, prehistoric mammals, and prehistoric humans.